rhul-compsoc/royalhackaway.com/_events/localhackday2018.md

 start: "2018-11-01T12:00:00+00:00"
 end: "2018-11-01T12:00:00+00:00"

-short-description: "A hackathon for the sleep-deprived."
+short-description: "A short, sweet, and rewarding hackathon."
 full-description: "Local Hack Day is a global hackathon uniting thousands of students.
 Participants across 100+ distributed campuses are able to connect with their local communities and other hackers around the world through digital workshops & mini-events, social media, and a global livestream."

 # Used for styling